Learn about Medicare eligibility, coverage, and costs for end-stage renal disease (ESRD).

 Once you become eligible for ESRD Medicare, which usually occurs in your fourth month of dialysis, there will be a 30-month “coordination period” when your employer or union group health plan continues to pay your medical bills.
 This coordination period begins the first month you become eligible for ESRD Medicare, even if you haven’t signed up for Medicare yet.

 During the coordination period, your group health plan pays first and Medicare pays second.
-This means that if your group health plan doesn’t pay all of your health care bills during this time, Medicare may cover some of the remaining costs.
-This may include help paying your group health plan deductible, copayment, or coinsurance.
+This means that if your group plan doesn’t pay all of your health care bills during this time, Medicare may cover some of the remaining costs.
+This may include help paying your deductible, copayment, or coinsurance.

 At the end of the coordination period, Medicare will pay first for all services covered by your plan and your group health plan may help pay remaining costs.